JustinHu1988/My-notes/The-C-Programming-Language.md

   - A decimal point in a constant indicates that it is floating point, *so 5.0/9.0 is not truncated because it is the ratio of two floating-point values.*

     - If an arithmetic operator has integer operands, an integer operation is performed.
-    - If an arithmetic operator has one floating-point operand and one integer operand, *the integer will be converted to floating point before teh operation is done*.
+    - If an arithmetic operator has one floating-point operand and one integer operand, *the integer will be converted to floating point before the operation is done*.
 So in this example, we can write `fahr - 32` and the result is still a float-point.
     - Nevertheless, writing floating-point constants with explicit decimal points even when they have integral values emphasizes their floating-point nature for human readers.
     - The detailed rules for when integers are converted to floating point are in Chapter 2, *for now, notice that the assignment `fahr = lower;` and the test `while (fair <= upper)` also convert int to float before the operation is done in this example.*